 I love DADGAD tuning, and have used it in two of my publications for the guitar: Scottish Traditional Music For Guitar (Hardie Press) and The Scottish Guitar (Centerstream).
 But I can now announce a new DADGAD series published by Mel Bay, which I’m very excited about.

 DADGAD is an alternative tuning for the guitar – the letters spell out the string tuning, bass to treble.
 It’s one of the most popular alternative tunings used by acoustic guitarists.
 Check out the virtuoso use of the tuning by Laurence Juber and Pierre Bensusan – to name just two amazing musicians.

 N.B.
 All books contain Easy to Intermediate levels, with maybe one or two pieces knocking on the Advanced door – except the Ragtime book, which is Intermediate to Advanced.

-Three of the five books in the series are now available:
+All SIX books in the series are now available: